Vol. 2026 · Issue 05

-Home-tested dishes from across China — Sichuan, Cantonese, Hunan, and more.
-No fluff, just recipes that work.
+Home-tested dishes from across China — Sichuan, Cantonese, Hunan, and the everyday cooking in between.
+No filler, no fluff, just recipes that work in a real kitchen.

 Smash cucumbers, toss with garlic, vinegar, soy sauce, and sesame oil.
 The smashing is the whole point — it creates rough edges that soak up the dressing.
 Ready in 20 minutes.